Are you looking for a specialist in cardiac pathologies?

 - Anticoagulants: especially prescribed in the context of atrial fibrillation, this medication slows down blood clotting and the formation of clots, one of the consequences of which may be a stroke.

-Cardiology surgeons are capable of achieving feats.
+Cardiology surgeons are capable of achieving a state of stability in the majority of suffering patients.
 Unthinkable just a few years ago, progress has enabled considerable advances in surgical intervention.

 It is possible to replace damaged parts of the heart, adjust beats or form new vessels.